 if an employee is suspended following allegations of misconduct, it will be on full pay and only for such time as is necessary.
 Suspension is not a disciplinary sanction.

-The Council will write to the employee to confirm any period of suspension and the reasons for itthe Council may consider mediation at any stage of the disciplinary procedure where appropriate (for example where there have been communication breakdowns or allegations of bullying or harassment).
+The Council will write to the employee to confirm any period of suspension and the reasons for it The Council may consider mediation at any stage of the disciplinary procedure where appropriate (for example where there have been communication breakdowns or allegations of bullying or harassment).

 Mediation is a dispute resolution process that requires the consent of affected parties